vladbatushkov/gateway/src/gw-service/readme-phase1.md

 }
 ```

-- Now, once you adding a new Tag, you've been notified.
+> Note: When you adding a new Tag, you should be notified.

-## Step 4: Docker
+## Step 4: Dockerize (Optional)

 - Create `Dockerfile` inside project root folder.